nononovak/otwadvent2019-ctfwriteup/day9_grinchnet.md

 ## Blinking Lights

 Somewhere in the middle of reversing I kept coming back to the youtube video referenced in the challenge description.
-It has a still frame focused on a christmas tree with green and red blinking lights.
+It is a still frame video focused on a christmas tree with green and red blinking lights.
 I began by thinking it was morse code or something simple, but after some failed attempts at reading morse code I gave up on that idea.

 To process the youtube a little more easily, I first had to download it.
-After searching for a while and trying a standard install in an Ubuntu docker image, I finally had to install the [youtube-dl](https://github.com/ytdl-org/youtube-dl) package manually from github.
-However, after installing it I was able to download the full movie after a few minutes.
+After searching for a while, I found the [youtube-dl](https://github.com/ytdl-org/youtube-dl) package which I needed to install manually in my Ubuntu docker image.
+After installing it I was able to download the full movie with a few minutes download.

-Next, I had to find a working way to pull out the pattern of each blinking light.
+Next, I had to find a way to pull out the pattern of each blinking light.
 Since I had already been looking at morse code, I stumbled on a [video-morse-decode project on Github](https://github.com/matja/video-morse-decode.git).
-This didn't quite do what I wanted, but with a one line modification, I could use it to log the luminance of certain portions of a frame to standard out and redirect the output to a file.
+This didn't quite do what I wanted, but with a one-line modification, I could use it to log the luminance of certain portions of a frame to standard out and redirect the output to a file.
 I chose a simple CSV-style output so that I could pull it in more easily later.

 ```
 video-morse-decode$ git diff